p3isman/p3isman/README.md

 I like building new projects and facing new problems to solve.

 ## Tech used:
-I'm constantly learning new things, but here's some of the technologies I've used.
+I'm constantly learning new things, but here are some of the technologies I've used.

 ### Mobile
 [![Dart](https://img.shields.io/badge/Dart-0083ff?style=for-the-badge&logo=dart&logoColor=white&labelColor=101010)](#)